 As there is a very small timeframe between end of winter session and the graduation ceremonies in May, take note of the following when submitting recommendation for post-academic session awards

-• Submit your grades to SISC as soon as possible
+Submit your grades to WD as soon as possible

-• May 11, 2024: Deadline for submission of graduating awards to be printed in the 2024 Spring Convocation Guide.
-Late submissions will not be printed in the Convocation Guide
+May 11, 2024 (2025 update to come): Deadline for submission of graduating awards to be printed in the 2024 Spring Convocation Guide.
+Late submissions may not be printed in the Convocation Guide

 Student do not have to be returning to studies the following year to receive a post-academic session prize.
 They must have been enrolled in 24 credits in the current session to receive a graduating prize, unless student needs less than 24 credits to graduate.